What’s the Difference Between Wasps and Hornets?

 The difference between Wasps and hornets is not too distinct since they both belong to the Vespidae family.

-There are approximately 100,000 species of wasps known to science, and hornets are a subspecies of the wasp family.
+Approximately 100,000 species of wasps are known to science, and hornets are a subspecies of the wasp family.

-Hornets are distinct from other types of wasps not just because their heads are larger and their abdomens are more rounded and robust but also because their life cycles are distinct.
+Hornets are distinct from other types of wasps because their heads are larger, their abdomens are more rounded and robust, and their life cycles are distinct.

 Most of us learned at a young age to steer clear of nests of wasps and hornets and avoid any contact with these insects.